AyrA/CommandoCheatTool/docs/Tips.md

 ## Story

-The story of the game is fairly simply and nothing special.
+The story of the game is fairly simple and nothing special.
 Knowing the story is optional, so mashing the ESC key will not make you miss out on much.

 ### Chapter 1

 At 4 AM terrorists steal nuclear warheads from a convoy in south Texas.
 You're responsible for retrieving them again.
-Some cuban terrorists claim responsibility so you're dropped into the Amazon rainforrest in the first chapter.
+Some cuban terrorists claim responsibility, meaning you're dropped into the Amazon rainforrest in the first chapter.
 In the last level they escape (what surprise) but crash over a war zone.

 ### Chapter 2